Single-Use Centrifuges Are Transforming Biopharmaceutical Development and Manufacturing

 Single-use centrifugation now allows biopharmaceutical professionals to achieve the benefits of aseptic manufacturing with smaller footprints and streamlined operations that reduce complexity and cost.

-the manufacturing suite.
+The UniFuge line of single-use centrifuges provides unique advantages including unparalleled low-shear performance, higher product recovery, faster processing time and a fully scalable product line to take processes from the bench to the manufacturing suite.
 The UniFuge centrifuges not only facilitate scale-up, scale-down, and scale-out, they enable linear process development, streamlined tech-transfer, and robust manufacturing for improved drug product quality.
 In all respects, these advantages contribute to increased return on investment.

 About CARR Biosystems